KennyBrijs/Baloo-Boilerplate/readme.md

 	5. _theme.scss

+		If your site uses multiple themes, or you plan to in the future: separate all style rules that are specific to that theme in this file.

+		Like that, you could easily switch themes by creating _themeA.scss, _themeB.scss, &hellip;

 		> Theme Rules aren't as often used within a project and because of that, they aren't included as part of the core types.

 		> It is probably self-evident but a theme defines colours and images that give your application or site its look and feel.
 Separating the theme out into its own set of styles allows for those styles to be easily redefined for alternate themes.